OfficeDev/O365-iOS-Microsoft-Graph-Profile/Readme.md

 5. On the **What do you want to do** page, select **Add an application my organization is developing**.
 6. On the **Tell us about your application** page, specify **O365-iOS-Profile** for the application name and select **NATIVE CLIENT APPLICATION** for type.
 7. Select the arrow icon on the lower-right corner of the page.
-8. On the Application information page, specify a Redirect URI, for this example, you can specify http://localhost/connect, and then select the check box in the lower-right hand corner of the page.
-Remember this value for the section **Getting the ClientID and RedirectUri into the project**.
+8. On the Application information page, specify a Redirect URI, for this example, you can specify http://localhost/o365iosprofile, and then select the check box in the lower-right hand corner of the page.
+Remember this value for the section **Get the ClientID and RedirectUri into the project**.
 9. Once the application has been successfully added, you will be taken to the quick start page for the application.
 Select Configure in the top menu.
 10. Under **permissions to other applications**, select Office 365 unified API (preview) and add the following permissions: **Read all user's basic profiles**, **Read user's files** and **Read items in all site collections**.
 11. Copy the value specified for **Client ID** on the **Configure** page.
 Remember this value for the section **Getting the ClientID and RedirectUri into the project**.